 Strange Fire Conference

 Amazing time to be alive, isn’t it?
-Amazing…amazing time.
+Amazing, amazing time.
 At some time in history in the past, you could take hundreds of years to spread truth that far.
-Not too many years ago it would take maybe a few years, or maybe months or weeks but simultaneously, really amazing.
+Not too many years ago, it would take maybe a few years, or maybe months, or weeks, but simultaneously, really amazing.

 And you need to take that book and when you read through the book, you’re going to refresh the learning experience you’ve been having here.
 You’re going to be the force of experts to carry this message to the ends of the earth where the Lord lets you go.
 We have people here in this auditorium from at least 30 nations of the world, and all across our country in North America, and you’re going to be a force to carry this truth.
-You’re going to be aided and helped by the book which is carefully written and carefully footnoted and documented and I want you to read it very carefully.
+You’re going to be aided and helped by the book, which is carefully written and carefully footnoted and documented, and I want you to read it very carefully.

-I believe the case that we have made this week can withstand the most intense scrutiny and I would eagerly invite any who have heard what has been said and find it hard to believe to take a Bible and take the book and measure carefully the arguments against the Word of God.
+I believe the case that we have made this week can withstand the most intense scrutiny, and I would eagerly invite any who have heard what has been said and find it hard to believe to take a Bible and take the book and measure carefully the arguments against the Word of God.
 We invite that scrutiny.

 This conference is first and foremost to help the church.
 I don’t have any illusions about non-believers understanding what we’re talking about.
 And as we’ve said, there are many non-believers in this movement.
 I don’t expect them to understand the truth.
 I don’t expect them to have a desire for the truth, a hunger for the truth, or to search out the truth.
 That’s not what unbelievers do unless they’re in the midst of being prompted by the Holy Spirit.